lsst-ts/observatory-ops-docs/Simonyi/SAL-Scripts/SimonyiCommonSALScripts.rst

        | Both scripts have the ``force`` property, useful to bypass errors
        | or conditions (e.g., dome telemetry reports shutters in wrong state,
        | mirror covers lost instead of closed).
-     - | No configuration, but you can ignore certain CSCs:
+     - | No Configuration., but you can ignore certain CSCs:

        .. code-block:: python
           :caption: open_dome.py